Hurricane Joaquin: Sinking of El Faro

-Greater Antilles: Cuba and Haiti
+Remainder of the West Indies

+In the Turks and Caicos Islands, heavy rains and storm surge from Joaquin compromised infrastructure, including roadways, docks, and bulkheads.
+The seawall along Front Street on Grand Turk Island was damaged, prompting officials to close part of the road.
+Multiple homes along the coast faced flooding and leaking roofs.
+In several areas, pounding surf brought about coastal erosion and deposited large volumes of seaweed.
+Two ships sank at the ferry terminal on Providenciales, while the island's airport remained closed for two days so its storm-damaged weather station could be replaced.
+The territory also lost fruit and vegetable crops to the storm, especially at the government farm on North Caicos.

 Though the storm's center remained north of the Greater Antilles, some coastal areas experienced rough winds and high seas.
 In Cuba, the station at Guantánamo Bay recorded gusts of 55 mph (89 km/h).
-The storm caused coastal flooding and damage to roofs in Granma Province; more than 100 homes were affected in the province.
-Rain from the storm somewhat alleviated conditions from a record drought in Granma, Guantánamo, and Santiago de Cuba provinces, though many reservoirs remained below 30 percent capacity in the latter.
-Niquero, Granma, saw 157 mm of rain.
+The storm caused coastal flooding and damage to roofs in Granma Province, affecting more than 100 homes; a provincial high rainfall total of 157 mm was observed at Niquero.
+In coastal Baracoa, fifty homes were damaged.
+Rain from the storm somewhat alleviated conditions from a record drought in Granma, Guantánamo, and Santiago de Cuba provinces, though 11 reservoirs remained below 30% capacity in Santiago de Cuba.

-Along the northern coast of Haiti's Tiburon Peninsula, high waves from the hurricane capsized a boat with two occupants, killing one of them.
-Many communes experienced significant coastal flooding from storm tides and active seas, which drove water up to half a kilometer inland.
+Along the northern coast of Haiti's Tiburon Peninsula, high waves from the hurricane capsized a boat occupied by two fishermen, killing one of them.
+Many communes experienced significant coastal flooding from storm tides and active seas, which drove water up to half a kilometer (0.3 mi) inland.
 More than 100 homes in Artibonite were inundated, and the main road to Anse-Rouge was impassable.
 Strong winds brought down multiple trees in the commune of Grand-Saline, where severe flooding was also reported.
 In Nippes and Nord-Ouest, four emergency shelters housed nearly 300 individuals.
 Joaquin damaged banana and millet fields, killed a small number of livestock, and triggered several landslides.
 In the four hardest-hit departments, about 900 households were directly affected by the storm.
 The Haitian government distributed nearly 500 hygiene kits to 200 families in Nippes, while evacuees in Port-de-Paix received mattresses, bed sheets, hygiene kits, food kits, and clean water; Action Against Hunger also donated water purification tablets.

 North of Haiti, the 212 ft cargo vessel Minouche began to sink in heavy weather.
 The U.S. Coast Guard safely rescued all 12 crew members from a life-raft late on October 1.